josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎓_British_University_Compliance_Service/⚖️_rings_of_power_universities.md

 # ⚖️ Rings of Power for Universities
 **First created:** 2025-09-05 | **Last updated:** 2025-09-30
-*How universities are tempted with containment bargains: sovereignty traded for the illusion of stability*
+*How universities are tempted with containment bargains: sovereignty traded for the illusion of stability.*

 ---